sydneyrenee/Thea-Code/cline_docs/files_to_change.md

 ## Migration Plan

-1.  **Introduce a Neutral Client Wrapper**
+The core of this migration is to *completely replace* all Anthropic SDK dependencies, particularly for message and history management, with an SDK-independent client.
+This ensures that all provider interactions (including Anthropic's) occur through the neutral tools layers, making other provider integrations fully independent of the Anthropic SDK's presence or removal.
+1.  **Implement an SDK-Independent Anthropic Client**
-    - Create a lightweight HTTP client or adapter that communicates with Anthropic’s API without relying on the official SDK.
-This client should conform to the MCP friendly structures and use the generic streaming utilities defined in `src/services/mcp/transport`.
+    - Develop a dedicated client to interact directly with Anthropic’s API, *entirely replacing* any functionality previously reliant on the official `@anthropic-ai/sdk`.
+This client will be built without using the Anthropic SDK.
+    - This new client must:
+      - Adhere to MCP-friendly structures.
+      - Utilize generic streaming utilities from `src/services/mcp/transport`.
-    - Ensure it returns neutral content blocks so that provider handlers only deal with `NeutralConversationHistory`.
+      - Exclusively return neutral content blocks (e.g., `NeutralConversationHistory`), ensuring provider handlers operate solely on these neutral types.

 2.  **Refactor Provider Handlers**
     - Update `AnthropicHandler` and related handlers to use the new client wrapper.